aloopkin/WinCertes/README.md

 # WinCertes - ACME Client for Windows

 WinCertes is a simple ACMEv2 Client for Windows, able to manage the automatic issuance and renewal of SSL Certificates, for IIS or other web servers.
-It is based on [Certes](https://github.com/fszlin/certes) Library
+It is based on [Certes](https://github.com/fszlin/certes) Library.
+Pre-compiled binaries are available from GitHub (just look for the standard GitHub menu entry).

 ![GPLv3 License](https://www.gnu.org/graphics/gplv3-88x31.png)